Post OTCF

 - two circuits HF (for High frequencies), carry out one the modulation and the other the demodulation on the carrying one.

 A multiple relay, ordered by a pushbutton placed in the handle of the microphone, ensures micro commutation/ear-phones.
-Consequently occasion this relay connects the circuit of antenna either on the modulator, or on the demodulator.
+By the same occasion this relay connects the circuit of antenna either on the modulator, or on the demodulator.

 The 3 lamps of stations OTCF (one by circuit) are identical between them, which facilitates maintenance.
 They are vacuum tubes TMDT (three-electrode universal with low fuel consumption) whose general characteristics of the circuit of heating are the following ones: Ef=4V; If=70mA.